-Zero-Based Budgeting (ZBB).
-A

-budgeting approach through which major agency programs and projects are evaluated to: (a) determine the continued relevance of program objectives vis-à-vis current developments/directions; assess whether program objectives/outcomes are being achieved; (c) ascertain alternative or more viable ways of achieving the objectives, and ultimately; (d) guide decision makers on whether the program/project should continue to be funded at its present level, or if funding should be increased, reduced or discontinued.
+Lero-Based Budgeting (ZBB). Α budgeting approach through which major agency programs and projects are evaluated to: (a) determine the continued relevance of program objectives vis-à-vis current developments/directions; (b) program whether assess objectives/outcomes are being achieved; (c) ascertain alternative or more viable ways of achieving the objectives, and ultimately; (d) guide decision makers on whether the program/project should continue to be funded at its present level, or if funding should be increased, reduced or discontinued.